 All shared web hosting providers are NOT created equally.
 Some companies should be avoided at all costs – GoDaddy’s shared hosting service comes to mind.
 I had a few sites hosted with them, and they were all slow as hell.
 Doing any kind of work on them – or waiting for them to load – was like pulling my own teeth without a mirror or anesthesia – slow, awkward and painful.

 I ended up moving those sites to InMotion Hosting, which has provided excellent service.
-This particular site is hosted on 1and1, but I will probably be migrating it to another web host in the near future.
-I have heard great things about SiteGround, and am thinking about trying them out.
+This particular site was hosted on 1and1, but I recently migrated it (and a bunch of other sites) to SiteGround.